Politics

 Minnesota Senate

-The only seat on the ballot this year is district 45, where DFL candidate former state Sen, Ann Johnson Stewart is facing Republican candidate Kathleen Fowke.
+The only seat on the ballot this year was district 45, where DFL candidate former state Sen, Ann Johnson Stewart is facing Republican candidate Kathleen Fowke.
 The seat was vacated in June by DFL Sen. Kelly, who had won her 2022 election by 12 percentage points.
 In addition, the district has favored Democratic candidates for president in the last two election cycles, with 54% voting for Clinton in 2016 and 58% voting for Biden in 2020.